VigneshVSV/hololinked-docs/source/howto/index.rst

 .. literalinclude:: code/thing_with_http_server.py
     :language: python
     :linenos:
-    :lines: 96-100
+    :lines: 99-103

-By default, this starts a server a HTTP server and an INPROC zmq socket for the HTTP server to direct the requests to the ``Thing`` object.
-This is a GIL constrained intra-process communication between the HTTP server and ZMQ socket as far as python is concerned.
-All requests are queued normally by this zmq socket as the domain of operation under the hood is remote procedure calls (RPC).
+By default, this starts a server a HTTP server and INPROC zmq sockets for the HTTP server to direct the requests to the ``Thing`` object.
+This is a GIL constrained intra-process communication as far as python is concerned.
+All requests are queued normally by the zmq sockets as the domain of operation under the hood is remote procedure calls (RPC).
 Therefore, despite the number of requests made to the ``Thing``, only one is executed at a time as the hardware normally responds to only one operation at a time.
 This can be overcome on need basis manually through threading or async methods.